lkschneider/wercker-hello-world/README.md

 # wercker-hello-world
-This is the test file for building a wercker pipeline
+This is the test file for building a wercker pipeline - test 2